scorchio/midi-to-keypress/README.md

 Usage
 -----

-To list available devices, run "miditran --list".
-To specify a device to use as an input, run "miditran --device [device-name]".
+To list available devices, run `miditran --list`.
+To specify a device to use as an input, run `miditran --device [device-name]`.

 Currently, there is no external configuration.
 For any MIDI note on messages, a "X" keyboard keypress will be triggered.